This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Shop Local

-Now more than ever, it’s important to support your local merchants and retailers by shopping for gifts in your hometown.
+Now more than ever, it’s important to support your local small businesses and retailers by shopping for gifts in your hometown.
 This helps your local Main Street to survive, and provides local jobs.
 If you’re not sure what to get, purchase gift certificates from area shops, restaurants and food purveyors.

 Online shopping reduces the amount of time you spend driving your car, but the carbon footprint from transporting all those purchases can be high.
 In addition, the packaging can be an enormous waste.

-According to a study by MIT that compared brick-and-mortar shopping to online shopping, buying online typically has a lower carbon footprint except when online shoppers choose 2-day or faster delivery.
+According to a study by MIT that compared brick-and-mortar shopping to online shopping, buying online typically has a lower carbon footprint than driving around—except when online shoppers choose 2-day or faster delivery.

 Whenever possible, plan ahead to avoid 2-day or rush shipping.
 Opting for a slower shipping time gives the shipper time to schedule deliveries more efficiently.
 Try to consolidate shipments of multiple items when you can, and waive signature requirements (or use Amazon locker) to prevent multiple delivery attempts.